Organization And Basis Of Financial Statement Presentation

 Basis of Financial Statement Presentation

-The accompanying condensed consolidated financial statements of the Company include the condensed consolidated financial statements of BBX Capital and its subsidiaries, including BBX Capital Real Estate, BBX Sweet Holdings, and Renin, as well as certain subsidiaries in which ownership was transferred from Parent in connection with the spin-off transaction described above.
-However, for the periods prior to the spin-off on September 30, 2020, including for the three months ended March 31, 2020, the condensed consolidated financial statements reflect the combined financial statements of these entities, which have been derived from the accounting records of Parent and these companies and should be read with the accompanying notes thereto.
+The accompanying condensed consolidated financial statements of the Company include the condensed consolidated financial statements of BBX Capital and its subsidiaries, including BBX Capital Real Estate, BBX Sweet Holdings, and Renin, as well as certain subsidiaries in which ownership was transferred from Bluegreen Vacations in connection with the spin-off transaction described above.
+However, for the periods prior to the spin-off on September 30, 2020, including for the three and nine months ended September 30, 2020, the condensed consolidated financial statements reflect the combined financial statements of these entities, which have been derived from the accounting records of Bluegreen Vacations and these companies, and should be read with the accompanying notes thereto.
 The condensed consolidated financial statements for the periods prior to the spin-off on September 30, 2020 do not necessarily reflect what the results of operations, financial position, or cash flows would have been had the Company been a separate entity nor are they indicative of the future results of the Company.

-For the three months ended March 31, 2020, the majority of the revenues, expenses, and cash flows of the Company have been identified based on the legal entities included in the spin-off transaction.
-However, the historical costs and expenses reflected in the condensed consolidated financial statements for this period also includes an allocation for certain corporate and shared service functions that were historically provided by Parent prior to the spin-off.
-These expenses have been allocated to the Company on the basis of direct usage when identifiable, while the remainder of the expenses, including costs related to executive compensation, were allocated primarily on a pro-rata basis of the combined revenues and equity in earnings of unconsolidated joint ventures of Parent and its subsidiaries.
-The Company believes that the assumptions underlying the condensed consolidated financial statements for the period, including the assumptions regarding the allocation of general corporate expenses from the Parent, are reasonable.
-However, the condensed consolidated financial statements for the three months ended March 31, 2020 may not include all of the actual expenses that would have been incurred had the Company been operating as a standalone company during the applicable period presented.
-Actual costs that would have been incurred if the Company operated as a standalone company would depend on multiple factors, including organizational structure, technology infrastructure, and strategic direction.
-In addition, following the spin-off on September 30, 2020, the Company also incurs costs associated with being a public company that are not reflected in the accompanying consolidated financial statements for periods for the three months ended March 31, 2020.
+For the three and nine months ended September 30, 2020, the majority of the revenues, expenses, and cash flows of the Company were identified based on the legal entities included in the spin-off transaction.
+However, the historical costs and expenses reflected in the condensed consolidated financial statements for these periods also include an allocation for certain corporate and shared service functions that were historically provided by Bluegreen Vacations prior to the spin-off.
+These expenses have been allocated to the Company on the basis of direct usage when identifiable, while the remainder of the expenses, including costs related to executive compensation, were allocated primarily on a pro-rata basis of the combined revenues and equity in earnings of unconsolidated joint ventures of Bluegreen Vacations and its subsidiaries.
+The Company believes that the assumptions underlying the condensed consolidated financial statements for these periods, including the assumptions regarding the allocation of general corporate expenses from the Bluegreen Vacations, are reasonable.
+However, the condensed consolidated financial statements for the three and nine months ended September 30, 2020 may not include all of the actual expenses that would have been incurred had the Company been operating as a standalone company during the periods presented.
+Actual costs that would have been incurred if the Company was operating as a standalone company would depend on multiple factors, including organizational structure, technology infrastructure, and strategic direction.
+In addition, following the spin-off on September 30, 2020, the Company also incurred costs associated with being a public company that are not reflected in the accompanying condensed consolidated financial statements for the three and nine months ended September 30, 2020.

 The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial information.
 Accordingly, these financial statements do not include all of the information and disclosures required by GAAP for complete financial statements.